Resolving Extreme Jet Substructure: Closing the Performance Gap

 A grid search of the regularization strengths ranging from 1 to 10 indicates that the best regularization strength parameter value for the classification task is $\lambda = 5$.
 To further limit the minimum observable set, only observables with a gate parameter of $|g_{i}| > 0.01$ are kept.
 With these settings, the selection strategy results in 31 LASSO-selected observables whose distributions are shown in Figures~\ref{fig:selected_EFP_hist_part1} and~\ref{fig:selected_EFP_hist_part2}.

+We train a dense network operating on the 31 LASSO-selected observables, DNN$_{31}$.
+A hyperparameter search indicates that the best structure for the network has six hidden layers of size (800-800-800-800-800-32) and \textsc{ReLu}~\cite{inproceedings} activation function.
+Dropout with rate 0.3 and batch normalization are applied respectively after every hidden layer.
+Please refer to Table~\ref{tab:ModelSummaries} for the model summary of DNN$_{31}$.

-We train a dense network operating on the 31 LASSO-selected observables, DNN$_{31}$, resulting in an overall accuracy of $89.04 \pm 0.30\%$, as shown in Figure~\ref{fig:acc_prong_efps}.
-Note that for all classes, the DNN$_{31}$ matches or closely approximates the performance of the DNN$_{299}$, indicating that the LASSO selection strategy has succeeded in identifying the observables which capture most of the information relevant to the classification task\footnote{Although the LASSO-selected observables do a good job at matching the performance of the full 299 observable set, the overlapping nature of the EFP observables makes it likely that this is not a unique solution and that different settings in the LASSO selection process may yield a somewhat different subset of observables.}.
+The DNN$_{31}$ network achieves an overall accuracy of $89.11 \pm 0.32\%$, as shown in Figure~\ref{fig:acc_prong_efps}.
+Note that for all classes, the DNN$_{31}$ matches or closely approximates the performance of the DNN$_{299}$, indicating that the LASSO selection strategy has succeeded in identifying the observables which capture most of the information relevant to the classification task.\footnote{Although the LASSO-selected observables do a good job at matching the performance of the full 299 observable set, the overlapping nature of the EFP observables makes it likely that this is not a unique solution and that different settings in the LASSO selection process may yield a somewhat different subset of observables.}

 Figure~\ref{fig:acc_prong_efps_pT} and Figure~\ref{fig:acc_prong_efps_mass} show the accuracies across the jet~$\pT$ and mass spectra, respectively.
 Both figures show similar trends for DNN$_{31}$ as for the other networks; uniform predictions across the jet~$\pT$ spectrum, and generally rising accuracy with jet mass.